BryanApellanes/Bam.Net/Products/bake/README.md

 specified deploy config are deployed.
 The json in the specified deploy config should deserizlize to a DeployInfo instance.

-Each Windows service defined in the deploy config is an executable that defines a ServiceExe derivative in such a way that ServiceExe.ProcessCommandLineArgs is called for each of the command line switches defined therein.
+Each Windows service defined in the deploy config is an executable where the main entry point is defined in a class that extends ServiceExe.
+Command line switches defined in ServiceExe.ProcessCommandLineArgs are used to stop, uninstall, install and start the Windows service defined in the executable.
+If credentials are found using the local credential manager (Bam.Net.Encryption.CredentialManager.Local) the service is set to use the credentials found.

 Each Daemon defined in the deploy config is a long running process but is not necessarily a Windows service.
 Daemons are executed and monitored by the Bam Daemon, see [bamd](../bamd/).
+If credentials are found for "bamd" using the local credential manager (Bam.Net.Encryption.CredentialManager.Local) the service is set to use the credentials found.

 ## Test